All companies

 By selling both the model API and the GPU underneath it, Novita captures customers at whichever layer they prefer to operate — and can route them up or down the stack as needs change.
 This is the same full-funnel logic that makes hybrid platforms sticky, applied to pure usage.

-2. Three-price GPU laddering monetizes commitment without contracts
+2. GPU laddering by class monetizes commitment without contracts

 3. Per-second sandbox pricing lands the agent wave early